exMachina316/ten_x_ws/workspace/smooth_path_tracker/docs/TESTING.md

-# Path Tracker Node Test Design
+\# Test Design

-This document outlines the test design for the `path_tracker_node`, a ROS2 component responsible for guiding a robot along a predefined smooth path.
-The testing strategy focuses on unit tests to ensure the correctness and robustness of the node's core functionalities.
+This document outlines the test design for the `smooth_path_tracker` package, including the `path_tracker_node` and `path_processor` components.
+The testing strategy focuses on unit tests to ensure the correctness and robustness of the core functionalities.

 ## 1. Test Strategy

 The primary testing approach is unit testing using the **Google Test (gtest)** framework.
-This allows for isolated testing of individual functions and behaviors within the `PathTrackerNode`.
-A mock `Controller` class, derived from `PathTrackerNode`, is used to facilitate testing by providing access to internal states and protected members.
+This allows for isolated testing of individual functions and behaviors.
+For ROS nodes like `PathTrackerNode`, a mock class derived from the node is used to facilitate testing by providing access to internal states and protected members.

 The tests are designed to cover the following key areas:
-- **State Machine Logic:** Ensuring correct transitions between `IDLE`, `APPROACHING`, and `TRACKING` states.
+- **State Machine Logic:** Ensuring correct transitions between states.
-- **Core Algorithms:** Validating the pure pursuit logic, including lookahead point calculation and control command generation.
+- **Core Algorithms:** Validating the underlying logic, such as pure pursuit, path smoothing, and command generation.
-- **Parameter Handling:** Verifying that the node's behavior changes correctly based on its configuration parameters.
+- **Parameter Handling:** Verifying that components' behavior changes correctly based on configuration.
-- **Edge Cases:** Testing the node's response to non-nominal inputs, such as empty paths.
+- **Edge Cases:** Testing the response to non-nominal inputs, such as empty paths or invalid data.
 - **Helper Functions:** Ensuring the correctness of utility functions.

 ## 2. Test Environment